-Especially in the Burgundy common name (clos = closed, clôture = enclosure) for a vineyard or location.
-Usually this is an indication of a wall enclosure, though in some cases it no longer exists or was never present in some.
-Many such vineyards have been used by the Cistercians created in the Middle Ages with a wall as protection against animals and weather.
-The most famous example is the Grand Cru location Clos de Vougeot in the area Côte d'Or which was surrounded in 1330 by the monks with a high, kilometer-long, partly still existing wall.
+Especially in Burgundy Common name (clos = closed, clôture = enclosure) for a vineyard or location.
+As a rule, this is an indication of an enclosure with a wall, although in some cases it no longer exists or in some cases never existed.
+Many such vineyards have been created by the Cistercians built in the Middle Ages with a wall as protection against animals and weather.
+The most famous example is the Grand Cru location Clos de Vougeot in the area Cote d'Or, which was surrounded by the monks in 1330 with a high, kilometer-long wall, some of which still exists today.

-Clos will also be in the regions Champagne.
+Clos is also in the regions Champagne.
 Bordeaux.
 Alsace.
 Loire.
 Rhone and Southwest France, as well as in Switzerland ( Vaud and Wallis ) used.
-Often such vineyards are in France due to their special terroirs own origin-protected appellations.
-Numerous wineries propose Clos instead of Château or Domaine to their name.
-Friedfried vineyards are also available in Germany with, for example, the famous Steinberg in the Rheingau, as well as in Austria.
-Further names for qualitatively outstanding surfaces are Climat.
+Such vineyards are often in France because of their special terroirs own origin protected appellations.
+Numerous wineries put Clos before their name instead of Château or Domaine.
+There are also enclosed vineyards in Germany, for example the famous one Steinberg in the Rheingau and in Austria.
+Other names for high quality areas are Climat.
 Côte.
-Cru and Lieu-dit, A complete list of all vineyard relevant keywords is under vineyards contain.
+Cru and Lieu-dit, A complete list of all vineyard-relevant keywords can be found at vineyards contain.